eclipse-theia/theia/doc/Developing.md

 ### Debug the browser example's frontend

-- Start the frontend using `npm run start:frontend`
+- Start the frontend using `yarn run start:frontend`
 - In a browser: open http://localhost:8080/ and use the dev tools for debugging
 - In VS Code: start the debug tab and run the `Launch Frontend` configuration.